“There is no more lovely, friendly, and charming relationship, communion, or company than a good marriage.”

 Reserving a Date

-Call the church office (781-275-7994) or come by on a weekday between 9:00 a.m. and 4:00 p.m. and speak with the office staff about the availability of the building on the proposed date of your event.
-If the office is closed, please leave a message and we will return your call promptly.
+Contact the church office (email@example.com or 781-275-7994) or come by on a weekday between 9:00 a.m. and 4:00 p.m. and speak with the office staff about the availability of the building on the proposed date of your event.
 If one of our ministers will be officiating, it will be necessary to check their availability for the desired date.
-After settling on a date, an application must be completed (download at the bottom of this page or click the image at right) and returned to the office along with a nonrefundable deposit of $50.00.
+After settling on a date, an application must be completed (download at the bottom of this page) and returned to the office along with a nonrefundable deposit of $50.00.
 Please make your check payable to First Parish in Bedford.

 Finding an Officiant

-Our senior minister, Rev. John Gibbons, and our parish minister, Rev. Annie Gonzalez Milliken, are available for officiating at weddings as their schedules permit, for both members and non-members.
+Our Interim Minister, Rev. Wendy Bell, and our Minister of Faith Development, Rev. Annie Gonzalez, are available for officiating at weddings as their schedules permit, for both members and non-members.
 If they are not available, we can suggest names of other officiants who have previously performed weddings at First Parish in Bedford.
 Unfortunately, we cannot guarantee an available officiant—although we will make every effort to assist you.
-If you are using our church, but have an officiant other than one of our ministers, that officiant must receive permission from Rev. Gibbons to perform the ceremony.
-All couples must arrange for a prenuptial conversation with Rev. Gibbons or Rev. Gonzalez Milliken.
+If you are using our church, but have an officiant other than one of our ministers, that officiant must receive permission from Rev. Bell to perform the ceremony.
+All couples must arrange for a prenuptial conversation with Rev. Bell or Rev. Gonzalez.
 You may call the Church Office to schedule this (at least one month in advance of the wedding day).

 Please note that if the officiant is an out-of-state member of the clergy, he or she must obtain a Certificate of Authorization from the Public Records Division of the Secretary of the Commonwealth prior to the ceremony.
 It is recommended that such an application be made well in advance of the wedding date.
 For more information, contact them at (617) 727-2836.